usbarmory/usbarmory/hardware/armory-alpha/README.md

 pin headers, it is provided for reference and not recommended for manufacturing.

-The first production release is currently under design optimization and features an improved PCB layout.

 Current schematics and layout files have been designed in KiCad (release 2014-01-25 - 0.201403191418+4754~10~ubuntu12.04.1)